UPDATE: This eCommerce post was originally published on 10 August 2018 and updated on 19 July 2020 and 14 January 2021.

 Online stores make it so convenient for us to shop for the things we need.
 We can buy just about any products we want from our phones and tablets and have them delivered to our doors.
-In fact, eCommerce is a booming industry in Australia, with online retail sales totalling over AU$41 billion in 2018.
+In the 12 months to May 2020, Australians spent $34.18 billion on online retail, an increase of about 18.7% over the same period in 2019.
 So if you’ve got a great idea for a product or service that can be sold online, this guide will help you start an eCommerce business in Australia.

 6 steps to starting an eCommerce business in Australia

 Preparation is critical.
 Your eCommerce business is far more likely to succeed if you take the time to plan and test the market.
 Set up your business with the minimum viable model, so you can learn and grow your business as customer demand increases.

 Here are the steps to setting up your eCommerce business.

 You’ve got a great idea.
 But does anyone want to buy what you’re selling?
 Undertake market research to make sure there is demand for your product or service.

 Is your product unique?
 Maybe someone else is already selling something similar.
 If they are, you need to understand your competition.
 How can your product be different or have an advantage over theirs?
 How can you communicate the difference to your customers?

 Invest time and money in market research.
 To confirm your eCommerce idea is viable, make sure there is enough demand from customers to buy your product or service.
 Don’t be afraid to adjust your initial idea if your research uncovers a better one.